pypy/pypy.org/posts/2023/12/pypy-moved-to-git-github.md

 commit-directly-to-main workflow.
 We will now be adopting a more structured workflow.
 Please fork the repo and submit a pull request for changes.
 We can now add some pre-merge CI to check that the PR at least passes the first stage of translation.
+The live and active branches will be
+- `main`: what was "default" in Mercurial, it is the Python2.7 interpreter and the base of the RPython interpreter.
+- `py3.9`: the Python3.9 interpreter, which also includes all RPython changes from `main`.
+This is exactly like on Mercurial.
+- `py3.10`: the Python3.10 interpreter, which also includes all RPython changes from `main` and all bugfixes from `py3.9`.
+This is exactly like on Mercurial.

 ### Working between the repos

 #### Finding commits

-If you want to figure out how a Mercurial commit relates to a git commit, you can use `git-hg-helper`.
-You run it in the git repo.
+If you want to figure out how a Mercurial commit relates to a Git commit, you can use `git-hg-helper`.
+You run it in the Git repo.
 It takes the full long hash from one repo and gives you the corresponding hash of the other repo:
 ```
 $ git-hg-helper git-rev d64027c4c2b903403ceeef2c301f5132454491df